 Maintaining constant communication with your clients is an integral part of building and fostering your relationship with them and keeping them in the know about everything important.
 One way in which this is done in our ever growing online world is through emails, which is a direct and effective way to reach your customers.
 Whether you're sending out promotional offers, advertisements, newsletters or new product release updates, you'll need a streamlined way to manage this all.

 In this guide, we’ll walk you through using monday.com to best manage and track all your email marketing in one place.
 We'll showcase 2 boards, that allow you to manage new requests as well as help your team plan, run, and track your entire campaign's workflow in one workspace.
-We'll highlight specific features that will your boards and workflow that extra push.
+We'll highlight specific features that will give your boards and workflow that extra push.

 Don't risk bombarding your clients with emails because this isn't coordinated and centralized!
 Let us show you the way.